 Our LLCs, LPs, and Partnerships Team

 Morris James’ LLC, LP, and Partnerships team is among the most well-respected in Delaware.
 Morris James attorneys serve on the drafting committee of the Delaware State Bar Association responsible for proposing revisions to the Delaware Limited Liability Company Act, Delaware Revised Uniform Limited Partnership Act, and the Revised Uniform Partnership Act.
 Our attorneys include the current and former chairs of the ABA’s Partnerships and Alternative Entities Subcommittee of the Business and Corporate Litigation Committee (Business Law Section).
 The members of our team regularly publish in national publications on LLC and LP litigation.
-Additionally, our attorneys are recognized by Chambers USA as “America’s Leading Lawyers for Business”.
-Our lawyers are also listed in Benchmark Litigation, Best Lawyers®, and Delaware Super Lawyers® for their business litigation skills.
+Additionally, our attorneys are recognized by Chambers USA and Best Lawyers for their business litigation skills.
 Our LLC, LP, and Partnerships team includes a former Vice Chancellor of the Court of Chancery.

 Obtained more than $10 million judgment in AAA arbitration on behalf of member and limited partner for breach of LLC and LP agreements.

 Obtained the first Court of Chancery decision following Gatz Properties, LLC v.
 Auriga Capital Corp., 59 A.3d 1206 (Del.
 2012) holding that managing members of Delaware LLCs owe default fiduciary duties.

 Representing member in seeking books and records of LLC operating as an exchange traded fund or ETF.